 Governor Jay Inslee holds a news conference to provide an update on the state's COVID-19 response.| Governor's Office

 Insurance Commissioner Mike Kreidler has extended two emergency orders.
-His order requiring health insurers to waive copays and deductibles for any consumer requiring testing for the coronavirus (COVID-19) and his order protecting consumers from receiving surprise bills for lab fees related to medically necessary diagnostic testing for COVID-19 are both extended until May 28.
+His order requiring health insurers to waive copays and deductibles for any consumer requiring testing for the coronavirus (COVID-19) and his order protecting consumers from receiving surprise bills for lab fees related to medically necessary diagnostic testing for COVID-19 are both extended until July 27.

 Washington continues to perform among the top states in the nation for health care systems, according to a new report from The Commonwealth Fund.

 The Western States Scientific Safety Review Workgroup today completed its review of the federal process and has unanimously concluded that the Pfizer-BioNTech and Moderna vaccines are safe and effective for children as young as 6 months old.